jacobRobles/ClimateProject/README.md

 ## Features

-- Sticky navbar
+- Sticky navigation bar
+- Eye-catching banner with overlay
-- Grid layout with fire facts
+- Grid layout with responsive facts and images
-- Banner with overlay text
-- Responsive design for mobile
-- Footer with social links
+- Footer with social and repo links
+- Hover effects and interactive icons
+- Mobile-friendly layout
+- 8+ pseudo-classes/pseudo-elements

 ## Built With